This profile is part of a paid investor education campaign.*

 Nitin Kaushal, serves as Managing Director, Corporate Finance at PwC Canada.
 He has over 30 years of finance and investment experience in the financial, life sciences, consumer healthcare and medical device industries.
 Over the course of his career, he has worked in senior roles with a number of Canadian investment banks, including Desjardins Securities Inc, Orion Securities Inc, Vengate Capital Partners Company, HSBC Securities Inc, Medwell Capital Corp and Gordon Capital, and has held various roles within the private equity/venture capital industry.
 In addition, he has sat on the boards of a number of public and private companies, including Patient Home Monitoring Corp, Convalo Health International, Delivra Inc, Global Gardens Group Inc, and Shelby Ventures.
 Kaushal holds a Bachelor of Science (Chemistry) degree from the University of Toronto.

 Jack Saba co-founded Day One Investments and Day One Consulting to aid international economic development by bringing the Blockchain to emerging markets.
 At Draper University, he worked with over 200 entrepreneurs from more than 50 countries as they navigated business development, leadership, and fundraising challenges.
-Saba has hosted Blockchain events and hackathons, and has had numerous speaking engagements to spread awareness of the generational opportunity the Blockchain is providing for entrepreneurs, investors, and social impact initiatives.
+Saba has hosted blockchain events and hackathons, and has had numerous speaking engagements to spread awareness of the generational opportunity the blockchain is providing for entrepreneurs, investors, and social impact initiatives.

 Gary Bahre is an experienced entrepreneur who owned, operated and sold the New Hampshire Motor Speedway.
 He was also a majority owner of the Oxford Casino in Maine which sold to Churchill Downs.
-He is considered one of the most successful businessmen in the North East and was even listed on The Powerful: New Hampshire’s 10 most influential people.
+He is considered one of the most successful businessmen in the northeast U.S, and was even listed on The Powerful: New Hampshire’s 10 most influential people.
 Bahre is a philanthropist who cares about the environment, politics and communal wellbeing.
 He takes a vigorous stance in social responsibility initiatives and is very active in charitable contributions worldwide.